Chinese Massacre Cove

 Site of murder in Oregon, U.S.

 Chinese Massacre Cove is an area along the Snake River in Wallowa County, Oregon, United States.
 It is located in the Wallowa–Whitman National Forest and the Hells Canyon National Recreation Area, upriver from the Snake's confluence with the Imnaha River.
-In May 1887, it was the location of the Hells Canyon Massacre, where up to thirty-four Chinese gold miners were ambushed, murdered, and robbed.
+In May 1887, it was the location of the Hells Canyon Massacre, where up to 34 Chinese gold miners were ambushed, murdered, and robbed.

 Hells Canyon massacre

-The Hells Canyon massacre (also known as the Snake River massacre) was a massacre where thirty-four Chinese goldminers were ambushed and murdered in May 1887.
-In 2005, the area was renamed Chinese Massacre Cove because of this in 2012.
+The Hells Canyon massacre (also known as the Snake River massacre) was a massacre where 34 Chinese goldminers were ambushed and murdered in May 1887.
+In 2005, the area was renamed Chinese Massacre Cove because of this.

 Two groups of Chinese miners, led by Chea Po and Lee She, departed Lewiston in October 1886 and headed upriver along the Snake into Oregon's Hells Canyon to search for gold.
 Chea's group stopped on the Oregon side of the Snake, near Robinson Gulch and the cove where Deep Creek empties into the Snake.
 Lee's group continued upriver to Salt Creek.
 Chea Po had chosen a location just upstream of Dug Bar, a ford used by horse and cattle thieves to cross the Snake.
 Dug Bar was named for Thomas J. Douglas, a thief who had used the area to graze his horses.
-Douglas was killed in 1883, and a gang led by Bruce Evans, known locally as "Old Blue", began using Douglas's abandoned cabin in the spring of 1887, approximately 1/2 mi downstream from Chea Po's camp.
+Douglas was killed in 1883, and a gang led by Bruce Evans, known locally as "Old Blue", began using Douglas's abandoned cabin in the spring of 1887, about 1/2 mi downstream from Chea Po's camp.
 The gang consisted of Evans, J.T. ("Tigh") Canfield, C.O.
-(Homer) LaRue, Frank Vaughn, Carl (or Hezekiah) Hughes, Hiram Maynard and Robert McMillan, a fifteen-year-old boy.
+(Homer) LaRue, Frank Vaughn, Carl (or Hezekiah) Hughes, Hiram Maynard, and Robert McMillan, a 15-year-old boy.

 In late May 1887, May 25 according to Stratton, the gang of seven white horse gang members robbed, murdered, and mutilated between 10 and 34 Chinese employees of the Sam Yup Company, reportedly for their gold.
 Estimates of the value of gold stolen range from $4,000 to $50,000.
 According to a contemporaneous news article, the gold dust was given to Canfield for safekeeping, but he double-crossed the rest of the gang and fled the county.

 The brutality of the Snake River atrocity was probably unexcelled, whether by whites or Indians, in all the anti-Chinese violence of the American West.
 After the first day's onslaught at Robinson Gulch, the killers wrecked and burned the camp and then threw the mutilated corpses into the Snake River.
 The bodies of the other Chinese received similar treatment.
 Since it was the high-water stage of the spring runoff, the dead Chinese were found for months (some accounts say for years) afterwards along the lower river.